ASSERT-KTH/sb-heists/evaluator/README.md

 - `--patch`: Path to the patch file that will be evaluated
 - `--contract-file`: Contract in `smartbugs-curated/0.4.x/contracts/dataset`.
 Required format `<vulnerability-type>/<filename>`.
 - `--main-contract`: Name of the main contract to be patched
+- `--output`: Path to output directory to store results.
+Default: `./results`

 ### Example